alwaysleftbluebird/stress-mri-analysis/README.md

 ## **.gitignore File**

-A `.gitignore` file is included to ensure that unnecessary files (such as temporary files or datasets) are not tracked by Git.
+A `.gitignore` file is included to ensure that unnecessary files (such as temporary files) are not tracked by Git.
 You can customize the `.gitignore` to fit your project needs.